“Saved by the Valve:” Refugees and Concerns with the Safe Third Country Agreement

 McDonald J. rejected the vires argument because an earlier case – Canadian Council for Refugees v Canada, 2008 FCA 229 [FC] – held that whether a regulation is within the authority delegated by a statute is assessed based on facts at the time of promulgation (CCR, paras 20-21).

-However, she found unjustified breaches of the claimants’ s.
-7 rights to liberty and security of the person (“SOP”) (CCR, para 20).
-The right to liberty was infringed because under Canada’s legislative scheme, “ineligible [Safe Third Country Agreement] claimants are … immediately and automatically imprisoned by US authorities” (FC, para 103; CCR, para 23).
-Additionally, the right to SOP was infringed: (1) based on findings of a real risk of one appellant being refouled from the U.S. due to “the challenges in advancing an asylum clai[m] for those detained”, such as barriers to accessing legal advice (FC, para 106; CCR, para 23), and (2) because being subjected to some detention conditions flowed directly from Canada’s conduct of returning claimants to the U.S. (CCR, para 23).
-According to McDonald J., these breaches violated the PFJs, as certain safeguards available to protect against overbreadth and gross disproportionality were “illusory” and could not be saved under s.
-1 of the Charter (FC, paras 129-130; CCR, paras 24-25).
+However, she found that the claimants’ s.
+7 rights to liberty and security of the person (“SOP”) were unjustifiably infringed (CCR, para 20).
+The right to liberty was infringed because, under Canada’s legislative scheme, claimants who were ineligible under the treaty were “immediately and automatically imprisoned by US authorities” (CCR, para 23).
+Additionally, the right to SOP was infringed because: (1) there was a real risk of one appellant being refouled from the U.S. due to “the challenges in advancing an asylum clai[m] for those detained”, such as barriers to accessing legal advice; and, (2) because being subjected to some detention conditions flowed directly from Canada’s conduct of returning claimants to the U.S. (CCR, para 23).
+These breaches violated the PFJs because some available safeguards to protect against overbreadth and gross disproportionality were “illusory” and did not constitute a reasonable limit under s.
+1 of the Charter (CCR, paras 24-25).

 Federal Court of Appeal (2021 FCA 72)